Check your impressions and CTR

 - In the left menu, select Analytics.

-The key metrics card at the top of the Reach viewers tab gives you an overview of your impressions, CTR, views, and unique viewers over time.
+The key metrics card at the top of the Reach tab gives you an overview of your impressions, CTR, views, and unique viewers over time.
 This data is available within a few hours of publishing your video.

 Impressions and how they led to watch time